 2024 State Health Assessment

-One of the first steps was reviewing publicly available data about the health and well-being of the entire state and populations experiencing disproportionate health inequities.
-The results can be found in the data briefs below.
-This data was used to inform conversations with individuals and community partners to get a fuller picture of the strengths and needs of people in Vermont.
+The 2024 Assessment began with a review of publicly available data about the health and well-being of the entire state and populations experiencing disproportionate health inequities.
+This data was used to inform conversations with community partners and individuals with lived expertise to better understand the strengths, needs, and experiences of people in Vermont.

 People who are unhoused